art-programmer/FloorplanTransformation/README.md

 x_1, y_1, x_2, y_2, icon type, dummy, dummy
 ```

+You could optionally use the corresponding input raster image or the final vector-graphics rendering as the texture image for the floor.
+To do so, please put the image under the data folder and rename it to the same name with the data file with suffix ".png" (e.g., floorplan_1.png).

 The Python code is based on Panda3D.
 First enter folder rendering/, and then either run:

 ```bash